Artist Registry

 STATEMENT OF WORK

-The lived experience of place and impermanence lies at the heart of my art practice.
-Being repeatedly uprooted during my formative years made me a vigilant observer with an understanding that our connection to place is tenuous.
-Our current geopolitical instability further affirms this dynamic, the chaos seeping into our daily lives.
-As an artist, the impulse to concretize and encapsulate my surroundings has been a driving force in my studio process for 25 years, resulting in a body of work that starts with seeing and arrives at reinvention.
+child made me a vigilant observer with an understanding that our connection to place is tenuous.
+The impulse to concretize and encapsulate my surroundings drives my studio process, resulting in work that starts with seeing and arrives at reinvention.

-I am interested not in what is pristine or perfect, but in the haphazard allure of the makeshift and timeworn—the detritus of human endeavor.
-Photography is a form of pre-studio notetaking or cartography, establishing a connective archive of observation that informs my sculptural paintings.
-I first photograph architecture and various marginalia, collecting image fragments of angles, color, patterns, texture, and light on my daily walks through the ever-changing landscape.
-This approach to seeing is something I carry with me wherever I go.
-I inevitably notice the off-kilter construction-site barrier; a broken shutter; the faint outline of a former doorway, long plastered over.
-The invented architecture of my 2D and 3D constructions are an amalgam of thousands of such details I've observed and documented.
+I am drawn to the haphazard allure of the makeshift and timeworn—the detritus of human endeavor.
+I inevitably notice the off-kilter construction-site barrier; a broken shutter; the outline of a former doorway, long plastered over.
+On daily walks I photograph buildings and structural marginalia, collecting image fragments of angles, color, patterns, texture, and light.
+The invented architecture of my 2D and 3D constructions are an amalgam of thousands of such details I’ve observed and documented.

-My preferred working material is cardboard—accessible, imperfect, and pliable.
-It is how I build my ongoing series called Constructions, painted sculptures (or sculptural paintings) made of [1] found corrugated cardboard that I coat with acrylic and patterned papers.
-I cut up the cardboard and work from a rotating supply of leftover scraps and partially-constructed segments.
-I respond to each Construction as it develops—one intended to be wall-hanging might end up as a stand-alone sculpture; another begins tall and narrow, and becomes short and wide.
-Colors shift, works expand or contract.
+These works are made of found corrugated cardboard that I cut and coat with acrylic paint and patterned paper.
+Working from a rotating supply of leftover scraps and in-progress segments, I respond to each piece as it develops—one intended to be wall-hanging may end up a stand-alone sculpture; another begins tall and narrow and becomes short and wide.
+Colors shift, pieces expand or contract.
 Discarded cardboard exemplifies the waste of overproduction and our reliance on expedience, but as an art material it is regenerative.
 By giving it a new idiom, I intuitively create speculative, tactile micro-worlds that celebrate imperfection.